 We want to improve understanding of epileptogenesis, the process by which the human brain develops epilepsy.
 This will enable researchers to develop novel treatments that can help reduce the global burden of epilepsy.

-- identify mechanisms causing epilepsy and resistance to antiepileptic drug treatment using genetic, physiological and imaging approaches;
+- identifying mechanisms causing epilepsy and resistance to antiepileptic drug treatment using genetic, physiological and imaging approaches.

-- develop preclinical models of epilepsy, including high throughput and ethical animal models for antiepileptic drug screening;
+- developing preclinical models of epilepsy, including high throughput and ethical animal models to screen antiseizure medications.

 Major research themes

 We identify genetic variants responsible for human epilepsy, and study them in laboratory models to understand epileptogenesis.
-We develop novel physiological and imaging techniques to study seizures and response to antiepileptic drugs.
+We develop novel physiological and imaging techniques to study seizures and response to antiseizure medications.
 We investigate the natural history of specific epilepsy disorders, as well as the safety of antiepileptic drugs to ensure treatments are optimised.

 We aim to answer questions such as: